-Some additional problems for you to try, when we reach chapter 4, based on Rolle's Theorem:
+Some additional problems for you to try after we cover section 4.2, based on Rolle's Theorem (Math 1A):

 - [1] What are the conditions of Rolle's Theorem ?
 HINT: There are 3 of them. - [2] What is the conclusion of Rolle's Theorem ? - [3] Which of the functions below do NOT satisfy the conditions of Rolle's Theorem on the domain shown ?
 Name all conditions which are NOT satisfied.
 NOTE: [d], [g] have cusps. - [4] Which of these functions below do NOT satisfy the conclusion of Rolle's Theorem on the domain shown ? - [5] Why does each of the functions below NOT contradict Rolle's Theorem ?
 Answer in terms of conditions and conclusions.
 Don't just answer "because it's a theorem". - [6] Is it possible to find a function and a domain which contradict Rolle's Theorem ?
 Why or why not ?